WowebNL/design-system-nijmegen/packages/layout-css/README.md

 ## Customization

 It is possible to use your onw values based on the previous mentioned design tokens.
 Most of the design tokens have a CSS variable option for customization but **some tokens can only be customizated by using the Sass variables**.
-For example, the breakpoints are used in media queries so customization is only possible via loading your design tokens sass file and compile the `layout.scs` file to your custom css file.
+For example, the breakpoints are used in media queries so customization is only possible via loading your design tokens sass file and compile the `layout.scss` file to your custom css file.
 Use of the css variable option `var()` is not possible because this function can only be used to set a value on a property of an element, [see W3 docs](https://www.w3.org/TR/css-variables-1/#using-variables).

 ### Example via Sass variables